Need Help Paying for College?

 - Amount of grant based on income, assets, family size, family members in college and enrollment status

-- Available to students taking at least three credits in degree or certificate program
+- Available to students taking at least one credit in degree or certificate program

 - There is a lifetime limit of 12 semesters of Pell Grant eligibility